benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 1. Go to robetta.bakerlab.org and register as an academic or non-profit user.
 2. Go to robetta.bakerlab.org/fragmentsubmit.jsp
 3. Fill in your *username*.
-4. Put *1u19* under "Target name"
+4. Put *3pbl* under "Target name"
-5. Copy/paste all text from **1u19.fasta** into the provided field.
+5. Copy/paste all text from **3pbl.fasta** into the provided field.

-        cat ~/rosetta_workshop/tutorials/rosetta_cm/my_model/1u19.fasta
+        cat ~/workshop/input_files/3pbl.fasta
-    ->highlight sequence shown in terminal window.
-Center the center button of the mouse to paste the sequence into the Robetta *Paste Fasta* window

 6. Click "*Submit*".
 7. See your position in the queue by clicking *Queue* under *Fragment Libraries*.
 Click on the *job ID* link for your job and refresh to monitor progress until completed.
-8. Generating fragment files may take time.
+8. Generating fragment files may take time (up to a day).
 While you are waiting for the fragment files, you may continue on through 1.e. and all of step 2.
-9. Once completed, fragment files can be downloaded and should be saved as **1u19_3.frags** and **1u19_9.frags**.
+9. Once completed, fragment files can be downloaded and should be saved as **3pbl-frags.200.3mers** and **3pbl-frags.200.9mers**.

 Prepared fragment files can be found in

-    ~/rosetta_workshop/tutorials/rosetta_cm/1_setup/
+    ~/workshop/input_files/

 ## e.
-Define the membrane region: 1u19.span ##
+Define the membrane region: 3pbl.span ##

-Rhodopsin is a membrane protein but we may not know which residues are within the membrane region.
+D3R is a membrane protein but we may not know which residues are within the membrane region.
 This information can be predicted based on the amino acid sequence.

 A "span file" informs Rosetta which portions of the protein exist within the membrane.
 Rosetta uses this information to apply different scoring terms to soluble residues versus those in the membrane.